• Latest

 Figure C1-10.
 Schematic of the Insulation Resistance IR in a capacitor

 The dielectric of a capacitor has a large area and a short length.
 Even if the material is a good isolator there always flows a certain current between the charged electrodes (the current increases exponentially with the temperature).
-This leakage can be described as a parallel resistance with a high value, an IR Insulation Resistance (Figure C1-10).

-Depending to the capacitor type you can find IR value or DCL specifications with reference to a standard conditions in manufacturers’ datasheets and catalogues.
+Depending to the capacitor type you can find IR value or DCL specifications with reference to a standard condition in manufacturers’ datasheets and catalogues.
 Electrostatic capacitors (film or ceramic) are using IR parameter while for electrolytic capacitors with their relatively low IR rather the DCL leakage current is specified.

 C 1.2.1 Measurement of the IR and DCL